REB: Reducing Biases in Representation for Industrial Anomaly Detection: Experiments

-\textbf{DefectMaker}.
-We combined 3 types of defect shape and 2 types of defect fill to create 6 distinct types of defects.
+We combined 3 types of defect shapes and 2 types of defect fill to create 6 distinct types of defects.
 In addition to the non-defect class, we defined the DefectMaker self-supervised proxy task as a 7-class classification task.
 We utilized the SGD optimization algorithm with an initial learning rate of 0.03, which decreased according to a cosine curve.
 The input image was resized to 256$\times$256.
 Additionally, the batch size was set to 1024, and the model was updated for 300 iterations.
 Considering memory limitations, we employed a training strategy that involved multiple forward passes and one backward pass on an RTX3090 GPU. \\ \textbf{LDKNN}.
-Regarding the two parameters of LDKNN, $K$, and the LD coefficient, in subsequent experimental results, on two datasets, the LD coefficient is set to 1 unless otherwise specified.
-On the Mvtec AD dataset or the Mvtec LOCO dataset, we set the same $K$ value for each category.
-Due to the varying number of training images per class on the MVTec AD and MTvec LOCO datasets, the optimal parameter $K$ for achieving the best results may differ across different classes.
+Regarding the two parameters of LDKNN, $K$, and the LD coefficient, in subsequent experimental results, on three datasets, the LD coefficient is set to $1$ unless otherwise specified.
+On each dataset, we set the same $K$ value for each category.
+Due to the varying number of training images per class on the MVTec AD and MTvec LOCO AD datasets, the optimal parameter $K$ for achieving the best results may differ across different categories.
 It is interesting to assign a variable $K$ for each class.
 As shown in Table~\ref{main_table} and~\ref{mvtecloco}, we show the results with the same $K$ and variable $K$ on different classes.